AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/catalogs.md

    The  Job Aid that you have added appears in the **Job Aids** tab.

 The content appears in each of these tabs if it is already available in the account.
 Otherwise, you need to create the content first.
-For example, if you have not added any of the courses or learning programs already in Captivate Prime application, then you have to start creating them first.
+For example, if you have not added any of the courses or learning programs already in Learning Manager application, then you have to start creating them first.

 ## Deep link to catalog for learners {#deep-link}